travis-ci/docs-travis-ci-com/blog/_posts/2013-11-18-upcoming-build-environment-updates.md

 **Java**

 - All JDKs have been updated to their latest releases.
-- Support for Java 8 via OpenJDK 8 EA, see below for more details.
+- Support for Java 8 via OracleJDK 8 EA, see below for more details.
 - Gradle has been updated to v1.8
 - Leinigen has been updated to v2.3.1
 - Maven has ben updated to v3.1.1